-- 1. Remove the front panels from the boiler. - Turn the knob at the bottom of the front door anticlockwise and pull the door outwards at the bottom.
-Carefully release the top of the front door panel from under the top casing panel flange and remove it from the boiler to reveal the boiler as shown in Figure 10-1. - 2.
-On System models, carefully lift up and remove the expansion vessel from the boiler.
+To remove the upper front panel: hold the lower edge of the panel and pull it sharply outwards to disengage the retaining clips and lift off from the boiler.

+- 2. On System models, carefully lift up and remove the expansion vessel from the boiler.
 Place the vessel on the front of the boiler.
 A clip is fitted to clip it on to the top front edge of the casing. - 3.
 Slacken of the hose clip and disconnect the flexible air inlet (snorkel) tube from the burner. - 4.
 Unscrew the burner fixing nut (top of mounting flange) and rotate the burner clockwise and withdraw the burner from the boiler.